Hundreds face sentencing in historic Italian mafia trial

 For the first time in such trials, the defendants list includes many non-mafia members, including a high-ranking police official, mayors and other public servants and businessmen.

-Highest-profile is 70-year-old ex-parliamentarian and defence lawyer Giancarlo Pittelli, accused of being a fixer for the mafia and a go-between with the world of politics, finance and illegal Masonic lodges.
+The most high-profile is 70-year-old former parliamentarian and defence lawyer Giancarlo Pittelli, accused of being a fixer for the mafia and a go-between with the world of politics, finance and illegal Masonic lodges.

+Mafia expert Antonio Nicaso told AFP the trial was important in targeting one of the most powerful 'Ndrangheta families.

+"(But) I don't think with one police operation you can destroy the 'Ndrangheta," he said ahead of the verdicts.